Wonderbound's 'Aphrodite's Switchboard': A "Perfect Storm" in Collaboration

-Don’t let the promo materials for Wonderbound’s Aphrodite’s Switchboard fool you – this ballet isn’t all sex, shapely legs and predictable heterosexual love.
+Don’t let the promo materials for Wonderbound’s Aphrodite’s Switchboard fool you—this ballet isn’t all sex, shapely legs and predictable heterosexual love.
 I’ve been watching Wonderbound for a decade now.
-And, like anything you’ve had a long-term relationship with, patterns are bound to emerge, certain dynamics become predictable.
+And, like anything you’ve had a long-term relationship with, patterns are bound to emerge, and certain dynamics become predictable.
 In the case of this Denver-based contemporary dance company, unpredictability has, in a sense, become predictable, normalized.

 Sonically, Chimney Choir accomplished something of a snake-charmer effect, leading the audience across the emotionally charged finish line.
 It’s really one of those collaborations you step back from and realize that together, all of the artists working on this project created a being in its own right.

 The ‘thing that came to be,’ the moment that folks in the audience were experiencing, was Vulnerability.
 And yes, Vulnerability the proper noun, an entity, a state, a place.
 Wonderbound takes risks with their performances.
 And one of the risks with this piece is that it is deeply nuanced, a heavy plot based on Greek mythos, a storyline that, if you didn’t read thoroughly in the program, you may not fully understand.
 And that’s the fascinating thing, really—because even if the audience didn’t know whether they were watching Adonis or Hermes or Pygmalion or Aphrodite, it did not matter.